Conversations - use this space to communicate about this project

 Becoming a professional research biologist is a long process, so you have to be prepared for the work!

 March 16, 2011 | 6:50 AM |

 Sorry it took us so long to update our project information.
 We have just entered our research question and hypothesis.
 We are looking for any input and guidance you may have.
 What made you want to start a career and botany?
 Why did you choose to be a mentor on planting science?
 We are looking forward to your response.

 Nancy, Shaun, Brandon, & Nick

 I have yet to hear from you - Perhaps you could update your project if things are in progress.
 My job as a mentor is to ask a lot of questions, and the first is "do you have a project, and could you describe it for me?"

 Dr. Claire Hemingway

 I am happy to welcome you to this community of plant researchers.
 Your team has the opportunity to be mentored by a scientist to help you develop and perform your own research project.
 The mentor's role is to encourage and guide you through the scientific process of discovery.
 The more you share your ideas and research information online, the more your mentor can help.
-Have fun, and remember the entire digital world sees your work and comments.

 These resources are available to help you get started: